concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

 ###  What is new and different?

-- If you are migrating from version 3 to version 4, you will need to use a new [Authentication API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).
+- If you are migrating from version 3 to version 4, you will need to use a new [Authorization API](https://preview.developer.concur.com/api-alpha/auth/apidoc.html).

 - In version 4, there are no matching facts.
 Partners post receipts for specific users.